cqiu03/M012-Project2-Group5/README.md

 Task left to do :
 1. exploitOnly-- Finished
 2. exploreOnly -- Ekele
-3. egreedy(e) -- Milan Chin / Cheng Qiu
+3. egreedy(e) -- Milan Imari / Cheng Qiu
 4. simulation(t) / Math -- Cheng Qiu

 All function should be in one python file